How to keep a dog warm outside: 7 tips to keep them safe in cold temperatures

 We don’t recommend that dogs be kept outside during the coldest months of the year, but we understand that in some cases, this is going to be unavoidable.
 For dogs that must sleep outdoors, purchase a quality shelter and ensure it’s insulated.

 When selecting a shelter you’ll want one that has a sloped roof to encourage the water and snow to run off it.
-It needs to be raised up off the ground so that the floor stays dry and you’ll want plenty of blankets and a good quality dog bed to go inside it - a self-warming bed is a great choice.
+It needs to be raised up off the ground so that the floor stays dry and you’ll want plenty of blankets and one of the best dog beds to go inside it - a self-warming bed is a great choice.

-Finally, place the entrance away from the wind and keep the doghouse where you can see it so that you can keep an eye on your forever friend and make sure they’re okay.
+Finally, place the entrance away from the wind and keep the doghouse where you can see it so that you can keep an eye on your forever friends and make sure they’re okay.

-Like us humans, dogs expend more energy if they’re having to work to keep their body warm, so you may find you need to add more nutritious dog food to their daily diet.
+Like us humans, dogs expend more energy if they have to work to keep their body warm, so you may find you need to add more of the best dog food to their daily diet.
 Dr. Romine says dogs are most comfortable in temperatures between 65 and 85 degrees Fahrenheit but below that, they start to use up energy to maintain their body heat.

 “On average, the metabolic rate increases by about five calories per pound of body weight per degree Fahrenheit (about 10 calories per degree Celsius) if they are inactive or resting.
-That means they might have up to a 100 percent increase in metabolism if left in 40 degrees [Fahrenheit] weather for a prolonged period of time,” she explains.
+That means they might have up to a 100 percent increase in metabolism if left in 40 degrees [Fahrenheit] weather for a prolonged period,” she explains.

 We recommend speaking with your vet if you’re at all worried about your dog’s calorie intake as they’ll be able to advise you on whether any changes need to be made to your dog’s diet to get them through the winter.